av1paul/LogIngestor/README.md

     ```bash
     python .\search.py
     ```
 - You will prompted to enter the `search string`.
+If the `search string` is empty, search will be done only on the basis of filters.
+For example, if `search string` is empty, and filter specifies that `message` field is "Failed to connect to DB", then all logs whose `message` field is set to "Failed to connect to DB" will be returned.
 - Next you can add filters by either providing a JSON file name or entering the filter values manually.
 - The cli-script directory already contains a JSON file named `filter.json`.
 You can use this JSON file to apply the appropriate filters.
 For the fields for which you don't want to set filters, keep their values as `null`.
   Following is an example.
+Only logs which contain the `search string` and whose `message` field is "Failed to connect to DB" and `spanId` field is "span-456" will be returned.
+Following is an example.
 Only logs whose `message` field is "Failed to connect to DB" and `spanId` field is "span-456" will be returned.
    ```
    {
        "level": null,